malbanGit/ArkosTrackerIII_AKY_Player/README.md

 The "main" player is located in the file "aky_player.i".
 The rest of the sources are a "demo" program for the vectrex on how to use the player (a VIDE-Project: http://vide.malban.de/ ) - following is the original describtion:

-; Player for the Vectrex of the AKY format
-; inspite of the 6809 being a BIG ENDIAN
-;
-; the AKY must be saved as sources for little ENDIAN, because that is ; what the code below interprets!
+Player for the Vectrex of the AKY format inspite of the 6809 being a BIG ENDIAN the AKY must be saved as sources for little ENDIAN, because that is what the code below interprets!

-;
-; Plays at an average of about 2000 cycles
-; spikes up to 2500 have been seen.
-; it uses 32 bytes of RAM, starting at "arkosRamStart" ;
+Plays at an average of about 2000 cycles spikes up to 2500 have been seen, it uses 32 bytes of RAM, starting at "arkosRamStart".

-; This is a manual transcode from the 6502 player, there has been no ; effort taken, to performance enhance this player.
+This is a manual transcode from the 6502 player, there has been no effort taken, to performance enhance this player.

-;
-;
-; MACROS for shadow register setting
-; macros assumes; register U pointing to Vec_Music_Work (this is a shadow) ; assumes var register is positive (always...)
+MACROS for shadow register setting macros assumes; register U pointing to Vec_Music_Work (this is a shadow) assumes var register is positive (always...)